|

 objectionable as that other

-the distinction we did because we feel that the concept demands
+the distinction I did because I feel that the concept demands

 essay is not about the

-word itself—we’re not going to tell you to be
+word itself — it’s not going to tell you to be

 careful how you use it, or